Proper Pruning of Crepe Myrtles

 What is the "Proper" Way to Prune a Crepe Myrtle?

 Crepe myrtles are sun-loving ornamental trees and shrubs found throughout the southeastern United States, and are beloved by everyone.
 Unfortunately, the proper pruning of crepe myrtles is seen less and less.
 More often seen is butchered myrtles.
-Summer is not yet over, and the butchering has already begun.
+Even before summer is over, and the butchering often begins.

 - To remove dead wood, more commonly called "deadwood";